World Rabies Day: Rising Indoor Risks from Cats and Stray Dogs – Rabies

 The Outdoors: Stray Dogs and Rabies

-Stray dogs have long been identified as a major source of rabies transmission.
+Stray dogs have long been identified as a major source of its transmission.
 Here are some eye-opening statistics:

 • Approximately 99% of human rabies cases are due to dog bites.